 3.1.
 Apply knowledge of curriculum standards for secondary mathematics and their relationship to student learning within and across mathematical domains.
-Candidate demonstrates alignment between curriculum standards, lesson objectives, and selected tasks across a unit, and makes connections regarding how the lessons and objectives build upon each other in the unit and within and across mathematical domains.
-Candidate demonstrates alignment between curriculum standards, lesson objectives, and selected tasks, and makes connections to prior days learning and/or within and across matheamtical domains.
+Candidate demonstrates alignment between curriculum standards, lesson objectives, and selected tasks across unit, and makes connections regardin how the lessons and objectives build upon each other in the unit and within and across mathematical domains. a selected tasks, and makes connections to prior days learning and/or within and across matheamtical domains.
 Candidate demonstrates alignment between curriculum standards, lesson objectives, and selected tasks in each lesson.
 Candidate does not demonstrate alignment between curriculum standards, lesson objectives, and tasks.
 3.2.
 Analyze and consider research in planning for and leading students in rich mathematical learning experiences.
-Candidate selects tasks intentionally that are directly aligned to the learning target and research.
-The tasks include some high cogntively demanding tasks, and implementation maintains the demand of the task.
-Candidate selects tasks intentionally that are directly aligned to the learning target and research.
-The tasks include some high cogntively demanding tasks, but implementation may sometimes lower the demand of the task.
-Candidates selects tasks intentionally .
+Candidate selects tasks intentionally that are directly aligned to the learning target an research.
+The tasks include some high cogntively demanding tasks, and implementation maintains the demand of the task. that are directly aligned to the learning target and research.
+The tasks Candidates selects tasks intentionally .
 The tasks may include a collection of low and high cognitive demand tasks related to the learning target and/or research.
 Candidate selects tasks based on resources provided.